zeroluck/docs/sources/reference/oxTrust/index.md

  * __bindPassword__ define the [LDAP][ldap] passwort to bind to

  * __servers__ define the [LDAP][ldap] hostname, and the according
    network port for the connection.
-The default value is `localhost:1636` for localhost on port `1636`.
+The default value is `localhost:1636` for the local maching on port `1636`.

  * __useSSL__ enable this tag to initiate a secure connection via SSL.
-   Set this tag to `TRUE`, or `false` if otherwise wanted.
+   Set this tag to `true` (default value), or `false` if otherwise wanted.

  * __maxconnections__ set this entry to define the maximum number of parallel connections.
 The default value is set to `3`.